-a) adoption of Palmer crest with word "West"; b) authorize PCCW to officially associate the college with the Pacific Consortium for Chiropractic Research; c) Board commends PCCW administration for success in obtaining initial accreditation with CCE a) Board approved joint sponsorship of a conference on the spine with the American Back Society; b) Board establishes Harvey Lillard Scholarship Fund in the amount not to exceed one year's tuition, to be done annually (black students); c) Board authorizes President to offer Presidential Scholarships, not to exceed the amount of three (3) tuitions annually.
-Scholarships to be unearmarked and not to include Harvey Lillard Scholarship
+a) Board approved joint sponsorship of a conference on the spine with the American Back Society; b) Board establishes Harvey Lillard Scholarship Fund in the amount not to exceed one year's tuition, to be done annually (black students); c) Board authorizes President to offer Presidential Scholarships, not to exceed the amount of three (3) tuitions annually.
+Scholarships to be unearmarked and not to include Harvey Lillard Scholarship a) Board authorizes administration to enter into a retirement plan; b) raises salaries of staff classified Level 5 by \$1,300/year and staff classified Level 6 by \$600/year.
+Everything else is to remain the same

-- a) Board authorizes administration onter into a retirement plan; b) raises salaries of staff classified Level 5 by \$1,300/year and staff classified Level 6 by \$600/year.
-Everything else is to remain the same - 1987 (Feb 28): Administration requested to plan for and pursue regional accreditation (Morvay, 1991) - 1987 (June 6): Board accepts position paper on mission of the college (Morvay, 1991)
+1986 (Sept 13): (Morvay, 1991):